In today’s review, we’re looking at the Manchester Airport Lounge Terminal 2.

-Escape Lounges are available in eight airports between the UK and the USA, three of which are located at Manchester Airport (one in each of the three terminals)
+Escape Lounges are available in eight airports between the UK and the USA, three of which are located at Manchester Airport.

 You’ll find the Escape Lounge at Manchester Airport T2 when you go through security, and then through the duty-free.

 However, considering the lack of natural daylight I do feel as though the lounge has maximised the light and it doesn’t feel dark or uncomfortable.

 Alongside the hot drinks, there was a range of cold fruit juices such as elderflower, apple and orange.
 As well as your traditional Airport Lounge drinks; beers and soft drinks.

 There are a number of plug sockets located across the tables but not at all the tables.
 However there are USB ports embedded into the menu holders, these are ideal for charging mobile phones, tablets and e-readers.